 For a large-scale build project to run successfully, the design firm, contractors, and trade contractors need a way to collaborate efficiently.
 The Ci Lab brings these parties—which could range from the incoming Gen Zs to the soon-retiring Baby Boomers—together to interact using the model, yielding more effective decisions.
 “The screen is 32-touch; literally 32 finger tips can interact on it at any given time,” Dittman says.
 “It allows people to interact, multiple people at the same time in collaboration.”

 Breaking Job Stereotypes About Being a Woman in Construction

 Construction is rapidly evolving through technology: It’s an industry that’s become a lot more than nuts, bolts, hammers, and scaffolding.
 By bringing awareness of the industry’s diverse opportunities to girls through community involvement and education, Miron Construction is doing its part to show young women that they, too, can be a part of something innovative and rewarding.
 They can work in virtual construction and apply the VPI process in an office setting, or they can roll up their sleeves and get dirty on job sites (while reviewing 3D models on mobile devices in the field).

-The possibilities within the industry have become virtually limitless.
+The possibilities within the industry have become virtually limitless for women in construction.
 Sure, you can still put on a hard hat and dig up dirt, but there’s a new fourth dimension that’s just waiting to be explored by the construction industry’s next generation of young professionals.